How to Advertise Your Maryland Rental Property Successfully

 Always make sure your home is spotless before scheduling any photo sessions.
 Removing cobwebs and mowing or watering the lawn can make a massive difference.

 - Focus on lighting.
 Ideally, take photos for your rent listing during the day to take advantage of the lighting conditions.
-If taking photos during the day isn’t possible or if you happen to be taking photos on a bleak day, make sure to maximize on your rental property’s lighting.
+If taking photos during the day isn’t possible or if you happen to be shooting on a bleak day, make sure to maximize on your rental property’s lighting.
 Lighting definitely impacts the clarity and sharpness of photos.

 Taking pictures or even a video of the local community never hurts.
 This may help possible renters feel comfortable with the neighborhood they may potentially move to.